Mixed local-nonlocal equations with critical nonlinearity on $\mathbb{R}^N$: Non-existence, Existence, and Multiplicity of positive solutions: Introduction

 Recently, Biagi et. al. \cite{BDVV2025} proved that the best Sobolev constant for the mixed local nonlocal case is not attained even on $\R^N$.
 Due to the lack of scale invariance of the mixed operator, it's not immediate whether the critical exponent problem in the mixed case on $\R^N$ has any nontrivial solution.
-Indeed, in Section~\ref{non_exst_section} we have shown that \eqref{main_prob} does not possess any nontrivial solution in $L^2(\R^N)$ when $f \equiv 0$.
-This non-existence result is fundamentally distinct from both purely local and purely nonlocal cases, where we know that the only positive solutions (up to scaling and translations) to (where $2^*_s = \frac{2N}{N-2s}$) are $S_N(1+\abs{x}^2)^{-\frac{N-2}{2}}$ (local bubble) and $S_{N,s}(1+\abs{x}^2)^{-\frac{N-2s}{2}}$ (nonlocal bubble) respectively which are smooth and lie in $L^2(\RR)$ (for $N>4$ in the local case and for $N>4s$ in the nonlocal case).
+Indeed, in Section~\ref{non_exst_section} we have shown that \eqref{main_prob} does not possess any nontrivial solution when $f \equiv 0$.
+This non-existence result is fundamentally distinct from both purely local and purely nonlocal cases, where we know that the only positive solutions (up to scaling and translations) to (where $2^*_s = \frac{2N}{N-2s}$) are $S_N(1+\abs{x}^2)^{-\frac{N-2}{2}}$ (local bubble) and $S_{N,s}(1+\abs{x}^2)^{-\frac{N-2s}{2}}$ (nonlocal bubble) respectively.
 Thus, we ask the same question for the mixed operator:

 The aim of this paper is to answer this question in an affirmative way.
 In the first part of this paper, depending on $\norm{f}_{\WW_2^*}$ and the dimension $N$, we examine the existence and multiplicity of positive weak solutions to \eqref{main_prob}.
 In the purely local setup, several authors have studied the multiplicity of positive weak solutions to the following subcritical problem: